Ricardo Lagos: Internal issues

-During the first year of his term in office, Lagos had to confront a high level of unemployment, generated by the political instability of the region, in a process that began to revert during the end of 2003.
+During the first year of his term in office, Lagos had to confront a high level of unemployment, generated by the political instability of the region, a process that began to revert at the end of 2003.
 He also promised to keep the budget deficit in check and interest rates and inflation low.
 Lagos enjoyed great popular support, bordering on 55%, and ending around 60-70% during the last six months of his term.
-He left office with an approval rating of 75%, a historic level of support for any politician in Post-Pinochet Chile.
+He left office with an approval rating of 75%, a historic level of support for any politician in post-Pinochet Chile.
 The policy of proximity with people was pronounced in the opening of the doors of the Palacio de La Moneda, that had remained closed since the 1973 coup d'état.
-Lagos's lowest approval rating in office was 45%, a solid approval rating for any Chilean politician post-Pinochet.
+Lagos's lowest approval rating in office was 45%, which was still a decent rating for any Chilean politician post-Pinochet.

 On 3 April 2001, with a 63-37-4 vote, the Chamber of Deputies of Chile approved a bill to abolish the death penalty in Chile for civilian crimes and set the maximum punishment at life imprisonment.
 The politicians who rejected the bill belonged to right-wing Chilean parties.
 The law was set to go into effect as soon as then-President Lagos signed it, which he did weeks later.
 Justice Minister José Antonio Gómez Urrutia praised both the Chamber of Deputies and Lagos for supporting the measure.

 Beginning in 2002, Lagos' government had to face suspicions of political corruption due to the prosecution of one of his ministers, Carlos Cruz, and of other civil employees of the Public Works Ministry, in the denominated MOP-GATE case.
 Gloria Ana Chevesich, the judge in charge of this case, discovered that ministers, undersecretaries, and other officials of exclusive confidence of the President received additional payments to their regular remuneration: the so-called "extra payments".
 This irregularity was acknowledged by Lagos, who specified that the practice had also developed during the governments of Frei Ruiz-Tagle and Aylwin.
 The official position of the government consisted of not acknowledging the criminal nature of these practices and establishing a legal reform that increased the pay of ministers and undersecretaries of the government, a matter that was approved in its legislative proceeding.

 Foreign relations

-During 2004, Lagos faced a series of tensions in his relation with other South American countries, caused by recurring Bolivian aspirations for access to the sea.
-This situation was linked with the power crisis taking place in Argentina, an important supplier of natural gas to Chile.
+During 2004, Lagos faced a series of tensions in his relationship with other South American countries, caused by recurring Bolivian aspirations for access to the sea.
+This situation was linked to the power crisis taking place in Argentina, an important supplier of natural gas to Chile.
 In bilateral meetings between Bolivian President Carlos Mesa and Argentine President Néstor Kirchner, the former agreed to the sale of Bolivian gas to Argentina under the condition that "not a single gas molecule be sold to Chile".
 Additionally, the Venezuelan President, Hugo Chávez, has supported in various instances the Bolivian sea claim, causing a diplomatic impassé between Chile and Venezuela.
 The tension between both governments had dissipated during July 2004.